paradigmn/ultrastar_pitch/README.md

 Since version 0.40 the project is a standalone terminal application.
 After the installation it can simply be executed in the shell via:
 `ultrastar-pitch`

-If the usdx file is named "notes.txt", no arguments are neccessary.
+If the usdx file is named "notes.txt", no arguments are necessary.
 If it is named any different it has to be explicitly stated:
 `ultrastar-pitch name.txt`
 If everything went well a new file "notes_new.txt" should appear.
 In case a different output name is desired it can be changed with the "-o" flag:
 `ultrastar-pitch -o name_new.txt`